gloriajs/gloria/README.md

 #Usage

-Now gloria is globally installed in your computer, and you can run commands like `gloria -v` to retrieve the version.
+Now gloria is globally installed in your computer, and you can run commands like `gloria --version` to retrieve the version.

 #Development and contributing